The Inca Trails in Peru, Location, Inca Ruins and More

 • Sayacmarca (3,600 m / 11,811 ft): A fortress clinging to cliffs.
 Navigate its maze-like ruins—watch your step on narrow staircases.

 • Concha Marca (3,600 m / 11,811 ft): A quiet rest stop with valley vistas.
-Spot orchids if hiking in wet season.
+Spot orchids if hiking in the wet season.

-Day 3: Chaquicocha, Phuyupatamarca, Inti Pata and Wiñaywayna camping
+Day 3: Chaquicocha, Phuyupatamarca, Inti Pata, and Wiñaywayna camping

 The grind eases today—finally.
 After two days of uphill battles, Day 3 serves up downhill relief through mystical cloud forests and ruins dripping with anticipation.
 At 7 AM, a porter delivers coca tea to your tent, and you’ll notice: No 4:30 AM wake-up call?
 Bliss.